ashaydave/PureData-Resource-Vault/README.md

 ## Contributing

-Contribute to the repository by adding your favorite PureData resources.
+This is the first time I'm making a list of resources, following the structure from the [Awesome Project](https://github.com/sindresorhus/awesome/).
 Follow our [contribution guidelines](CONTRIBUTING.md).

 ## License